TheNew000/ADP-Employee-Challenge/readme.md

 `node server`

-Next to start Mongo run:
+Next to start Mongo open a new tab in the same directory and run:

 `mongod`